-New Admit Assignments
+New Student Contracts and Assignments

 - Accommodation Requests are assigned first.

-Learning Community (LC) preferences are considered second.
+- Learning Community (LC) preferences are considered second.

-Roommate Requests are considered third and the earliest contract date determines priority for the group.
+- The earliest contract date determines priority for the pair/group.

-Room Preferences are considered fourth.
+- Room Preferences are considered fourth.

 - Single rooms are very limited and not everyone who requests a single room receives one.